yavor-gornalov/softuni_algorithms_with_python/README.md

 # Algorithms with Python
 This repository contains exercises solved during the "Algorithms with Python" open course at Softuni.
-Exercises are divided into separate files, prepared for testing in Judge system.lems explanations, could be accessed, after registration on this [LINK](https://judge.softuni.org/Contests#!/List/ByCategory/350/Algorithms-with-Python).
+Exercises are divided into separate files, prepared for testing in Judge system.Problems explanations, could be accessed, after registration on this [LINK](https://judge.softuni.org/Contests#!/List/ByCategory/350/Algorithms-with-Python).

 ### Contents:
 **I. Algorithms Fundamentals - Exercises**